 Colorado Lithium Brine Project

-American Potash, recently (Q1, 2017) acquired 608 US Federal placer mining claims, totaling approximately 12,160 acres, in the southeast extension of the Paradox Basin in San Miguel County, southwest Colorado.
+New Tech Lithium, recently (Q1, 2017) acquired 608 US Federal placer mining claims, totaling approximately 12,160 acres, in the southeast extension of the Paradox Basin in San Miguel County, southwest Colorado.
 Approximately 1/3 of the Paradox Basin extends southeast from Utah into the State of Colorado, including thick sections of Paradox Formation evaporate (salt bed) stratigraphy.
 The new mining claims occur as two blocks located over part of the southeast extension of the Paradox Basin’s Paradox Formation and locally underlying Leadville Limestone stratigraphy from which lithium-bearing brines have been documented in five historic oil and gas wells (ranging from 87 ppm to 500 ppm lithium) and one historic potash exploration well (730 ppm lithium).
 The new Colorado claim blocks also encompass parts of the southeast extension of the Lisbon Valley Anticline, Gypsum Valley Anticline and associated fold and fault belt structures that create traps for hydrocarbons and, potentially, aqueous brines as well.
 Well logs from an historic potash exploration well (Standard Oil 88-21P) located in the Lisbon Valley area near the Utah-Colorado border document incidental brine production from a Paradox Formation clastic unit containing 730 ppm lithium-oxide (339 ppm elemental lithium).
 This well is located approximately 5 miles northwest of AMP’s new Southeast Lisbon Valley claim block in Colorado.